-In Combined Science (Trilogy) there are six exams that pupils complete - two for each branch of science.
-Each paper is out of 70 marks and is 1hr 15minutes long.
+In Combined Science (Trilogy) there are six exams that pupils complete - two for each branch of Science. each paper is worth 70 marks and is 1hr 15minutes long.
 Each exam consists of a selection of multiple choice, short answer and long answer responses.